An obstacle problem for the p-elastic energy: Existence and symmetry of minimizers

 \subsection{Symmetry}

 In this section we use a \emph{nonlinear Talenti inequality} to prove symmetry of minimizers $u \in M(\psi)$ for suitably small symmetric obstacles $\psi$.
-While this symmetry property is also expected to hold in general, it is somewhat delicate to prove, since the Euler--Lagrange equation is fourth order and hence lacks a maximum principle.
+While this symmetry property is also expected to hold for general symmetric obstacles, it is somewhat delicate to prove, since the Euler--Lagrange equation is fourth order and hence lacks a maximum principle.
+Notice also that curvature functionals generally exihibit nonsymmetric critical points despite symmetric boundary data, cf. \cite{Mandel}.
 The smallness assumption is needed since Talenti's inequality (see \cite{Talenti}) is --- originally --- a tool to examine linear equations.
 Thus a control of the nonlinearity is needed.